BGCI' s achievements

 BGCI is now the leading international organisation working to save the world’s imperilled flora.
 Our work helps gardens connect with each other and these links can generate huge, positive change for individuals, gardens and local communities.

-2015 was also a busy year for conferences and congresses in the botanic garden community.
-BGCI either led or significantly contributed to major meetings in Europe, Asia and America in the past year.
-During 2015, BGCI trained 355 people from 142 institutions and 32 countries around the world.
+2016 was also a busy year for meetings and symposia in the botanic garden community.
+BGCI either led or significantly contributed to major meetings in Argentina, China, Cuba, Ecuador, Mexico, the USA, Panama, Peru, Indonesia and Taiwan.
+During 2016, BGCI trained over 300 people from 126 institutions and 30 countries around the world.
 BGCI-led training covered plant conservation policy, practice and education.

 BGCI’s regular publications range from our professional journals, BGJournal and Roots, to our regular newsletter, Cultivate, and tweets from our @BGCI Twitter account.
 We also produce regular red list assessment outputs to help botanic gardens to better prioritize their conservation activities, and ex situ surveys to identify gaps in collections.
-Finally, this year has seen two important BGCI publications on the social role of botanic gardens.
+Finally, 2016 saw more chapters published from our new botanic garden management manual which can be found here.

 BGCI continued to co-ordinate a series of botanic garden-centred technical networks carrying out direct plant conservation action, including seed conservation, tree conservation, ecological restoration and plant health.
-In 2015, BGCI disbursed a total of US$920,000 to support these projects, training and other activities in botanic gardens.
-A total number of 155 institutions benefited directly from BGCI support.
+In 2016, BGCI disbursed a total of US$2,945,000 to support these projects, training and other activities in botanic gardens.